ProstoSoftware/.github/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

+If the problem concerns security, please read SECURITY file.

 ## License

 By contributing to ProstoSoftware Open Source Projects, you agree that your